mmontes11/diff-porcelain/README.md

 # 🫖 diff-porcelain

-Checks if the current branch is clean and errors a custom message otherwise.
+Checks if the current branch is clean and errors with a custom message otherwise.

 # Usage